apache/beam-site/_pages/presentation_materials.md

   </div>
 </div>

-We encourage you to use this content for public presentations, as the content has been contributed and is periodically reviewed by the Apache Beam community.
-When you use these slides, please remember to give credit to the authors of the presentations.
-Additionally, these presentations include speaker notes, you can view them by clicking **`View`** and selecting **`Show speaker notes`**.

-Some presentations are have `[Long]` or `[Short]` in their name.
-These tags are used when one topic, such as the Apache Beam Model, has both a long form and short form presentation.
+These materials include speaker notes and you can view them by clicking **`View`** and selecting **`Show speaker notes`**.
+Additionally, you will notice that some presentations are have `[Long]` or `[Short]` in their name.
+Some topics, such as the *Apache Beam Model*, have two different presentations (a long and short version) depending on your needs and time constraints.

+### Using these materials
+These materials are free to use!
+If you do use these materials, please remember to give credit to the authors of the original materials.

+## Contributing new content
+The Apache Beam community is always looking for new content!
+Specifically, the community is currently focused on developing new content for these areas:

+* Using Apache Beam with various runners, including:
+    * Apache Spark
+    * Apache Flink
+* Examples of Apache Beam pipelines and use cases
+* Bootstrapping and getting started with the Apache Beam software development kits

+If you are interested in contributing new content, please send an email to the [`user@beam.incubator.apache.org`](mailto:user@beam.incubator.apache.org) mailing list describing the content.

 ## Corrections and updates
 If you encounter missing, incorrect, or out of date material, please make a comment in the presentation or send an email to the [`user@beam.incubator.apache.org`](mailto:user@beam.incubator.apache.org) mailing list.

-## Contributing new content
-If you are interested in contributing new content, please send an email to the [`user@beam.incubator.apache.org`](mailto:user@beam.incubator.apache.org) mailing list describing the content.

-The Apache Beam community will continually be in the process of building public materials.
-For example, we will add new materials showing how Apache Beam can be used with new runners and SDKs as they are added.